 Algae is a kind of a photosynthetic organism, which is usually grown in the moist areas.
 These are usually the simple plants that grow near to the water bodies.
 It contains a kind of chlorophyll pigments that act as a primary coloring agent.
-Generally, it comes in the form of aquatic and autotropic with different cell types and tissues.
+Generally, it comes in the form of aquatic and autotrophic with different cell types and tissues.

 Types of Algae

 There are a number of types of which some of them are listed below-

 It is also called as Cyanobacteria, is grown in dams, rivers, reservoirs, creeks, lakes and etc. These classes of bacteria usually act as like the plant which obtains energy through the process of photosynthesis.
 Blue-green algae have a great feature, it fixes the nitrogen in the soil.
 Hence it is also called as nitrogen-fixing bacteria.
 The problem with this type of algae is that it has an unpleasant odor and also the taste.
 It also causes skin problems in human beings.
 This type of bacteria is found in lichens, Anthoceros and etc.

 It is also called as Rhodophyta is a distinctive type of species that are mostly found in the freshwater lakes.
 These are usually the oldest type of the eukaryotic algae.
 The color is due to its pigment called as phycocyanin and phycoerythrin.
 The other pigments within it include the chlorophyll a.
 They lack the chlorophyll b or the beta-carotene.

 It is a large group of bacteria that help other organisms to undergo photosynthesis.
 The green algae usually include unicellular and the colonial flagellates.
 The example of green algae is Paramecium, hydra and etc.

 Characteristics of Algae

 - Algae can be either unicellular or multicellular organism..